-The results and insights of this tandem will be published in a special issue titled “The Re-Figuration of Spaces and Cross-Cultural Comparison” of the journal FQS as well as in the Edited volume “Spatial Transformations.
-The Effect of Mediatization, Mobility, and Social Dislocation on the Re-Figuration of Spaces” in the series “Re-Figuration of Spaces” published by Routledge.
+The tandem’s findings will be published in the special issue “The Re-Figuration of Spaces and Cross-Cultural Comparison” in the journal FQS and in the edited volume “Spatial Transformations.
+Kaleidoscopic Perspectives on the Refiguration of Spaces” in the series “Re-Figuration of Spaces” published by Routledge.

 Theory Tandem 2 (2019/20)

 Polycontexturalization and new spatial arrangements (Jörg Stollmann/Gunter Weidenhaus)

 The second tandem, established by architect Jörg Stollmann and sociologist Gunter Weidenhaus, concentrated on the concept of “polycontexturalization” and thereby took a closer look at one of the three key concepts of the CRC 1265.
 In the course of various events and discussions, they have been able to confirm polycontexturalization as a characteristic of Refiguration, while at the same time expanding and sharpening the concept.

 The tandem’s findings were published in the special issue “Polycontexturalization: A Spatial Phenomenon” in the online journal sozialraum.de.